afondiel/afondiel.github.io/_pages/about.md

 Hello,

 My name is Afonso Diela.
-I am a Software Engineer working for [Technology & Strategy](https://www.technologyandstrategy.com/) with Over 5 years' experience in software development and embedded systems in Automotive Industry.
+I am a Software Engineer working for [Technology & Strategy](https://www.technologyandstrategy.com/) with over 5 years' experience in software development and embedded systems in Automotive Industry.

 Passionate about automobiles and motorsports, new technologies with a strong interest in artificial intelligence and robotics.